keepthrifty/keepthrifty.github.io/_posts/2017-08-22-from-push-to-pull.md

 Dwight D. Eisenhower, the 34th president of the United States, is pretty well recognized for being an insanely productive guy.
 One of his cornerstone strategies is the concept of the "Eisenhower Box".

-For the Eisenhower box, ever task is classified as:
+For the Eisenhower box, every task is classified as:
 - Important or Not Important
 - Urgent or Not Urgent

-Based on the combination, every tasks falls into a quadrant that dictates what you should do.
+Based on the combination, each task falls into a quadrant that dictates what you should do.

 Tasks that are __urgent__ and __important__ are crises that clearly need to be handled.